Full Sail University

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 887 teachers has declined by 37% over five years.
+- The teacher population of 887 teachers has stayed relatively flat over five years.

 |Full Sail University||(FL) Community College Avg.|